 The Biology program at the University of Pennsylvania comprises a number of disciplinary and interdisciplinary courses of study on both the undergraduate and graduate levels and is centered in the Department of Biology of the School of Arts and Sciences (SAS).
-Over one hundred students receive bachelor degrees in Biology each year.
-An additional 100+ graduate with a major in Biological Basis of Behavior.
+Over 100 students receive bachelor's degrees in biology each year.
+An additional 100+ graduate from the Neuroscience interdisciplinary program.
 Resources in biological sciences are utilized by many other science and social science programs at the University for both teaching and research.
 The Biology collection also supports the information needs of the many research centers on campus.

 The Department of Biology offers programs from the undergraduate degree to the PhD.
-Undergraduate students graduate with a General Biology degree but can specialize in Neurobiology, Ecology & Evolutionary Biology, Molecular & Cell Biology, Computational Biology & Mathematical Biology and Mechanisms of Disease.
+Undergraduate students graduate with a General Biology degree but can pursue a concentration in Neurobiology, Ecology & Evolutionary Biology, Molecular & Cell Biology, Computational Biology & Mathematical Biology, or Mechanisms of Disease.